PoBoySmuff/odin-project-foundations/odin-links-and-images/README.md

 # Foundations-Links-and-Images
 LOL I jumped ahead in making my blog site but sure I'll get more practice.
+Edit: I am definitely glad to review this knowledge, because I learned about relative links, which will be invaluable in creating my full website later.